rhythm0708/sling-fighter/ProjectDocument.md

 A major decision for the GameManager was to make it a Singleton.
 Singleton's tend to be a code-smell, but I found there were good reasons for our GameManager to be a Singleton.
 For one, the GameManager became a DontDestroyOnLoad object as we needed to keep track of game state between scenes, so it exists in every scene.
 Many objects in the game also needed to know the state of the game to operate (ie. timer for UI, wave number for results).
 There's also only **one** GameManager necessary to keep track of the game rules.
 Thus, a Singleton made sense for these reasons.
 Still, I made sure to protect it with encapsulation to ensure other objects can't break the state of the game.

 Since our design change meant there's only the **player** fighting the **dummy** as the two major objects, these are readily accesible as get-only public properties.
 This made it easy for the other programmers to find get the two objects for their scripts.
+They could also access the wave number and timer as read-only, so defining behavior based on the game state was made much easier.

 ##### Hitboxes and Hurtboxes: Not Necessary
 Early on, I introduced the concept of hurtboxes and hitboxes.
 This is mainly due to wanting robustness in how things contact one another and do damage(ie. weak spots, invincibility, etc).
 Seeing how games like Dark Souls and Street Fighter use the system, it at first seemed like the correct decision.
 However, I think it was probably the **most** confusing part of the code pre-refactor.
 It originally used a Pub-Sub pattern, where objects can subscribe to when a hitbox hits and when a hurtbox is hurt.
 However, this made us "crawl down the nest" where we had to untagle object hierarchies to determine what is contacting what.
-Even worse is that we didn't even benefit from the system; nothing more than this object touched that one was needed.
+Even worse is that we didn't even benefit from the system; nothing more than "this object touched that one was needed".
 So, I took it out when refactoring.

 Because we also simplified the "combat" of the game into just the player hitting the dummy (more in Matvey's section), we only needed to know if the dummy was hit by the player, and if the player hit the dummy.
 So, I still used the Pub-Sub pattern, and turned these into subscribable events.
 And because the dummy and player were exposed in the Singleton GameManager, we could simply access the GameManager instance to subscribe to these events.
 This overall made it much easier to program around the contact events of the game.

 For any other collision events, the other programmers just had to have an OnTriggerEnter or OnCollisionEnter event depending if the object was one that physically pushed.
 Unity's systems for this were good enough and simple to program around.

-IN THE FUTURE: KEEP IT SIMPLE STUPID!
+**IN THE FUTURE: KEEP IT SIMPLE STUPID!**

+##### Transition to New Code
+To help the everyone else transition to the refactored code, I created a brief document that shows how to use the new code.
+It is available on [this Google Doc](https://docs.google.com/document/d/1Z_xVcOf1dmOaScEhO_Z6bmVBUq0mrpgzEkPmXDNcbGU/edit?usp=sharing).

+FINAL NOTE: Lucas mentioned this earlier, but **everyone** in this project worked hard and was crucial to the team.
+Lots of stuff got removed in this refactor in terms of design, art, and code.
+Still, these initial works were crucial in helping us understand what our game is and how to make it better.
+Elements from these removed works are still present in the final verision of the game, and I want to make sure my group members get their due credit even with these removals.

 ## Animation and Visuals